ashrafghiye/ALTEGRAD2020/README.md

 * `train.csv`: 23,124 labeled authors.
 Each row of the file contains the ID of an author and his/her h-index.
 * `test.csv`: this file contains the IDs of 208,115 authors unlabelled.
+* `paper_embeddings_64.csv`: Doc2Vec embeddings of each paper.
+* `Text.json`: pre-processed texts for each abstract.

+# Features

+We have extracted some new features and created a new weighted graph of collaboration.
+To get all of these features into `features` folder you can run the script `feature_generators.sh` which extract the hand-crafted features explained in the report.

+# Model

+After you have run the previous two scripts, you can run `model.py` to train the model and see some benchmarks scores.
+After that an inference step is made by running `inference.py` which generates a prediction for all the authors in `test.csv`.